Michelle Rodriguez Says Liam Neeson Can’t Be Racist Because He Stuck His Tongue Down Viola Davis’s Throat

 Liam Neeson, the 66-year-old Irish movie star, has been attempting to defend himself this week after published comments in which he confessed to fantasizing about murdering any random black man after learning that a close friend had been raped.
-As Inquisitr reported, Neeson related the anecdote in a promotional interview to support his new revenge thriller Cold Pursuit, saying that one of his first questions to his friend about her attackers were, “What color were they?”
+As Inquisitr reported, Neeson related the anecdote in a promotional interview to support his new revenge thriller Cold Pursuit, saying that one of the first questions to his friend about her attackers were, “What color were they?”

 After the women answered that the assailant was a black person, Neeson said that he carried a “cosh” — that is, a blunt instrument used as a weapon — “hoping some ‘black b*****d’ would come out of a pub and have a go at me about something, you know?
 So that I could kill him.”

-In the fallout from the comments, the red-carpet premier of Cold Pursuit was cancelled, The Late Show with Stephen Colbert cancelled Neeson as a guest, according to the BBC, and social media users have waged an online campiagn for Neeson to be “digitally removed” from his upcoming film Men In Black:International, MovieWeb reports.
+In the fallout from the comments, the red-carpet premiere of Cold Pursuit was canceled, The Late Show with Stephen Colbert canceled Neeson as a guest, according to the BBC, and social media users have waged an online campaign for Neeson to be “digitally removed” from his upcoming film Men In Black:International, MovieWeb reports.

 Neeson appeared Tuesday on the ABC program Good Morning America to defend himself, as Inquisitr reported, saying that he is “not a racist,” and that his reaction to his friend’s account would have been the same regardless of the assailant’s ethnicity or race.